Restoring coppiced woodland in Row Heath and the Canadas.

 The wood removed will be sold and processed by local contractors and used for building construction, fencing materials, biomass wood-chips and firewood.
 Some will be used on local National Trust estates.

-A specialist woodland-restoration contractor has already started to clear a small plot of pines where some of the native vegetation is still evident.
-Working at small scale with low-impact machinery costs considerably more than using large, mechanised timber harvesters but these may also have to be brought in from time to time, so that the work remains economically viable and also because some of the pines are simply too big for the smaller equipment.
+A specialist woodland-restoration contractor is working on the area at the moment.
+Working at small scale with low-impact machinery costs considerably more than using large, mechanised timber harvesters but from time to time they have to be brought in, so that the work remains economically viable and also because some of the pines are simply too big for the smaller equipment.

 On each plot all the trees will be removed, except for a scattering of larger ones called ‘standards’.
 Most of the under-storey of shrubs will also be cut and allowed to re-grow again or any gaps planted up, although flowering hawthorns, hollies and some rowans will be left as insect nectar-sources.